Noderrxyz/noderr-landing/LANDING_PAGE_REDESIGN_SUMMARY.md

 - Focused on node operator journey

 **After**:
-- **Section Title**: "How It Works: The Lifecycle of a Noderrrr Trade"
+- **Section Title**: "How It Works: The Lifecycle of a Noderr Trade"
 - **4 Detailed Steps**:
   1. **Generate & Test**: ATE + Shadow Swarm™ backtesting
   2. **Curate & Approve**: Guardian code review and voting